anchetaWern/anchetawern.github.io/source/_posts/2014-02-07-a-whirlwind-tour-of-web-developer-tools.markdown

 The in-browser tool that started it all.
 It was already around before Chrome Dev Tools and Firefox Dev Tools came out.
 Most of the features are also the same with that of Chrome Dev Tools and Firefox Dev Tools.

+###Conclusion

+In-browser tools are a nice way to easily design and test websites.
+They allow you to do almost everything right from the browser itself.
+The main benefit of this is instant feedback.
+You get to see what effect your changes have on the website right after making the change.
+Tools like tincr even make it possible to commit your changes to your source files so you won't have to go back to the text-editor and commit your changes.

 ###Resources